Akinorev/awsKubernetes/README.md

 * cluster role: Security file that defines what can a role do, I will start with open rules (not totally recommed since this allows a pod to do whatever it wants) Later I will define it in a more accuerate way to protect the environment
 * role binding: To link the cluster role to a service account.
 * cron job: Here will go most of the logic.
 For the first iterations I will use directly an image that contains kubectl and link it to a service account to get all permissions.
+* persistent volume and volume claim, to save the output obtained from the script.

 ## Docker
 On the first tries, I will use directly the following image: bitnami/kubectl:latest.
 This image already contains kubectl installed and won't need any extra configuration.